gazaskygeeks/Coding-Foundations-course/coursebook/session-17/DOM-manipulations.md

 ```
 ### Element properties

-Every element also has the properties `.innerHTML` and `.textContent` (as well as `.innerText` , which is similar to `.textContent`, but has some (important differences)[http://perfectionkills.com/the-poor-misunderstood-innerText/]).
+Every element also has the properties `.innerHTML` and `.textContent` (as well as `.innerText` , which is similar to `.textContent`, but has some [important differences](http://perfectionkills.com/the-poor-misunderstood-innerText/) ).
 These hold the HTML and plain text content respectively.
 They are writable properties, meaning we can modify elements and their contents directly:

 ```js
 // Replace the inner HTML